radareorg/radare2/doc/yara.md

 can find in `/usr/local/share/radare2/last/yara/` if you installed it r2 or `radare2/shlr/yara/` in the git repo.
 They are loaded as soon as you start using the yara plugin.
+So you can issue `yara scan` and automatically see if your binary is packed with a known packer.

 Example
 -------